 Rock climbing is a great sport for individuals of all ages and abilities.
 OAS has adaptations suited to empower individuals with mobility impairments to successfully experience rock climbing as well as techniques and tips for individuals with a wide range of other needs such as people with visual impairments or youth with cognitive disabilities.

-At this time due to the pandemic, we are not offering any climbing experiences.
+Our climbing program is currently on hold.
 If you are interested in climbing, we recommend our climbing partners in the Central Oregon area who have worked with us before and can provide some limited adaptive climbing support:

 - Bend Rock Gym: indoor climbing gym with classes for youth and adults